thehackersplaybook/waka/README.md

 # Waka: Unmasking AI-Generated Text with Precision and Speed 🐲

+> > Disclaimer 🚦: This project is currently in an experimental stage, use at your own discretion.
+Please do not use Waka for mission critical applications yet.

 ## Overview

 **Waka** is an API service designed to detect AI-generated text using Gen AI models by Open AI and Anthropic.
 Whether you're verifying content authenticity, combating misinformation, or simply curious about the origins of text, Waka provides a reliable and efficient solution for distinguishing between human-written and AI-generated content.